icopy-site/awesome/docs/awesome/awesome-ada.md

 ## Compilers

+#### Commercial / Closed source

+- [janus-ada](http://www.rrsoftware.com/html/prodinf/janus95/j-ada95.htm) - Compiler supporting all the major features of the Ada 83, Ada 95, Ada 2005 and Ada 2012 versions of the language.
+- [object-ada](https://www.ptc.com/en/products/developer-tools/objectada) - PTC ObjectAda is an extensive family of native and cross development tools and runtime environments.
+- [apex-ada](https://www.ptc.com/en/products/developer-tools/apexada) - PTC ApexAda is one of the industry’s most popular development environments for Ada and mixed Ada/C/C++ applications.
+- [greenhills-ada](https://www.ghs.com/products/ada_optimizing_compilers.html) - Green Hills Software offers the industry's first, fully validated family of Ada Cross Compilers for real-time targets.
+- [xgc](http://www.xgc.com/) - XGC provide GCC-based bare-metal toolchains with Ada95 support for aerospace-specific targets such as MIL1750, ERC32 and LEON.
+As well as a legacy M68000 toolchain.

+#### Commercial / Open source

+- [gnat-pro](https://www.adacore.com/gnatpro) - The GNAT Pro product line offers a comprehensive toolset (IDEs, debugger, librairies, dynamic and static analysis tools) for Ada, C and C++.

-#### Local
+#### Open source

+##### GPL (no linking exception)

 - [gnat-ce](https://www.adacore.com/download) - Adacore compiler for the Ada programming language which forms part of the GNU Compiler Collection.
 It supports all versions of the language, i.e. Ada 2012, Ada 2005, Ada 95 and Ada 83.

+##### GPL (with linking exception)

 - [fsf-gnat](http://www.getadanow.com/) - Free Software Foundation compiler for the Ada programming language which forms part of the GNU Compiler Collection.
 It supports all versions of the language, i.e. Ada 2012, Ada 2005, Ada 95 and Ada 83.

-- [janus-ada](http://www.rrsoftware.com/html/prodinf/janus95/j-ada95.htm) - Compiler supporting all the major features of the Ada 83, Ada 95, Ada 2005 and Ada 2012 versions of the language.
-- [object-ada](https://www.ptc.com/en/products/developer-tools/objectada) - PTC ObjectAda is an extensive family of native and cross development tools and runtime environments.
-- [apex-ada](https://www.ptc.com/en/products/developer-tools/apexada) - PTC ApexAda is one of the industry’s most popular development environments for Ada and mixed Ada/C/C++ applications.
-- [greenhills-ada](https://www.ghs.com/products/ada_optimizing_compilers.html) - Green Hills Software offers the industry's first, fully validated family of Ada Cross Compilers for real-time targets.
+##### Other / unknown licence

 - [hac](https://github.com/zertovitch/hac) - Experimental Ada compiler fully in Ada.
 - [byron](https://github.com/OneWingedShark/Byron) - The Byron project is a community-driven Ada compiler, toolchain, and IDE-system.
-- [xgc](http://www.xgc.com/) - XGC provide GCC-based bare-metal toolchains with Ada95 support for aerospace-specific targets such as MIL1750, ERC32 and LEON.
-As well as a legacy M68000 toolchain.

 #### Online
 - [tutorials-point-ada-compiler](https://www.tutorialspoint.com/compile_ada_online.php) - Online compiler built on the CodingGround engine.